Happy Self-Love Sunday!

 3. Have a lot going on, already

 During these times, the last thing you actually want to do is take time to really address and understand your emotions.
 I’ve noticed that sometimes my emotions feel so overwhelming that I end up just ignoring them.
 The issue with ignoring your emotions and suppressing your feelings is the fact that they don’t actually go away.
 I’ve learned a lot from suppressing and ignoring.
 Two years ago after a series of unfortunate events (did you get my literary reference??)
 I found myself in a place I had never been mentally.
 I used to tell myself that I was too busy with school, extra-curricular activities and my personal life to address what I was going through.
 I didn’t feel that I had time to process tragedies and the stresses that were on me.
 I put up a wall to separate myself from my family and friends and I tried to handle everything on my own.
-Every day was a struggle but I assumed I was better off ignoring my true feelings than addressing them.
+Every day was a struggle but I assumed I was better off ignoring my true feelings instead of addressing them.
 I can speak on it now because I’m no longer in that place but I was having anxiety attacks at least 7 times every single day starting at 6:00 a.m. every morning.
 When you suppress your emotions, you’re just turning over an hourglass & hoping for the best.
 You don’t have much time before the sand runs out…and when it does, you have no choice but to face the music.
 Unlearning and cutting out unhealthy habits from my life was the most important part for me.
 I had to step away from the situation and learn that I needed to find healthy ways to deal with tragedies.
 I had to unlearn the unhealthy habits I had been practicing and start implementing practical changes in my life.
 I’m the type of person who loves to read encouraging things but I also need practical applications so here are a few suggestions that worked for me:

 - Step away from the situation, I do this by calling everything for what it is.
 Your heart isn’t “broken”.
 You’re not “incapable of loving again”.
 Use definitive language to address your emotions.
 Try saying things like “I feel….”
 “I will…..”
 “I am…”